 Learning something everyday...

 This job has been such an amazing opportunity to meet people from all walks of life and connect....usually around nature.
-I wanted to share my gratitude about some of the cool things I learn everyday.
+I wanted to share my gratitude about some of the cool things I learn everyday, as well as general gratitude about another trip around the sun, helping people connect to nature.
 Maybe something will inspire you, too.

 The senses of autumn